PhantomPilots/AutoFarming/README.md

 <img src="readme_images/python311.png" alt="IDLE app" width="200"/><br>
 1. On a PowerShell terminal, and from the root directory of the code, run `python -m pip install -r requirements.txt` to install all required modules.
 To do this, follow these steps:
    1. Open the AutoFarming folder.
-   2. While pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here...`.
+   2. While pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here`.
-   3. Once the terminal opens, paste the command: `python -m pip install -r requirements.txt`
+   3. Once the terminal opens, paste the command: `python -m pip install -r requirements.txt` and press `ENTER`.

 ### How to run the scripts